cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

  Port      | Description
 -----------|------------
  tcp/80    | REST API and UI.
- tcp/443   | REST API and UI.
- tcp/22    | For remote access to the manager from the Cloudify CLI. tcp/5671  | RabbitMQ.
+For improved security we recommend using secure communication (SSL), if your system is configured for SSL, this port should be closed. tcp/443   | REST API and UI. tcp/22    | For remote access to the manager from the Cloudify CLI. tcp/5671  | RabbitMQ.
 This port must be accessible from agent VMs.